usf-cs212-fall2018/usf-cs212-fall2018.github.io/_posts/2018-08-24-lab-requirements.md

 ### Requirements

-To earn lab credit, you must make at least 3 non-trivial commits (not including your first "trivial" commit to mark the start of lab) on homework or project over the course of an hour.
+To earn lab credit, you must make at least 3 non-trivial commits (not including your first "trivial" commit to mark the start of lab) in a **lab-specific branch** of a homework or project over the course of an hour.
 This is essentially 1 commit per every 20 minutes.
 The commits can include adding comments to your code, working on functionality, and/or refactoring your code.

 Ideally, this coding hour should occur during your assigned lab session.
 However, this is not a strict requirement (especially if you plan to attend a code review during lab instead).
 Your coding hour may occur _after_ your previous lab session and before the end of the current lab session.